GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 The SCIM protocol defines a standard set of parameters that can be used to filter, sort, and paginate resources in a query response (see section 3.4.3 of [RFC 7644](https://tools.ietf.org/html/rfc7644)).
 Filtering capabilities are very rich and enable developers to build complex queries.

 So let's elaborate a bit more on the example already shown in the [test mode section](#send-requests-to-scim-endpoints): let's create a query to return the first 2 users whose `userName` contains the sequence of letters "mi".
+Results should be sorted alphabetically by `givenName`.

 ```
 $ curl -G -H 'Authorization: Bearer ...access token...'  -o output.json
       --data-urlencode 'filter=userName co "mi"'
-      -d startIndex=1 -d count=2
+      -d startIndex=1 -d count=2 -d sortBy=name.givenName
       https://<host-name>/identity/restv1/scim/v2/Users
 ```